Zensei

 - What were their inner goals and motivations?

 This lead me to a lifetime of inquiry and study into Buddhism, Zen and Japanese empty hand martial arts.
-This inquiry has yielded many answers.
-This blog is about my sharing some of those answers.
+This inquiry has yielded many practical answers.

 About Me